Piggyback (song)

 "Piggyback" (stylized in all caps) is a song recorded by American singer Melanie Martinez.
-It was independently released for streaming on her SoundCloud account on December 22, 2017, following a controversy between Martinez and Timothy Heller.
+It was independently released for streaming on her SoundCloud account on December 22, 2017, following a controversy between Martinez and American singer-songwriter Timothy Heller.
 The latter, a person with whom the singer once shared a friendship, accused her via Twitter of sexually assaulting and raping them.
 Various music critics associated the lyrics of "Piggyback" with the incident.
 Over an electronic arrangement, Martinez references her journey as an artist and the fake people she had met in her life.
 Critics interpreted the track's refrain as a response to Heller's accusations.

 Background and release

 In early December 2017, Timothy Heller, a woman with whom Melanie Martinez once shared a friendship, accused the latter via Twitter of sexually assaulting and raping her.
 In response to Heller's accusations, Martinez tweeted that the allegations "horrified and saddened" her and that Heller "never said no to what they chose to do together", insinuating that she believed there was consent.
 The singer subsequently released a second statement, thanking her fans for pointing out Heller's "false statements" and that she would "never be intimate with someone without their absolute consent."
 In less than 20 days after the incident, Martinez wrote and recorded "Piggyback".
 She independently released the song for streaming as a single on her SoundCloud account on December 22, 2017, lasting three minutes and 27 seconds.